Operated by East Boldre Community Stores Limited.

 In preparation for recording, the gravestones were cleared of the masses of brambles and ivy and cleaned by teams of volunteers following War Memorial Trust guidelines.
 This revealed some text that was not previously visible.

-The inscriptions have been captured using two different techniques to produce remarkable results:
+James then captured the gravestones using two different techniques to produce remarkable results:

 -